Which city is cheaper, Paris or Dublin?

 While Dublin offers some public transit options, it might not be your first choice.
 There is a comprehensive bus system around town.

-Getting around Dublin on foot is easy.
+Dublin is a very easy city to get around on foot.
 Because it is so compact and flat, it is easy to explore the city center on foot.

-Paris is a very walkable destination.
+Paris is a very walkable city.
 Some streets can feel a bit overwhelming, but there are many parts of the city that are easily explored on foot.

 Both Dublin and Paris have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Paris than Dublin.
+With generally more activities and things to do, visitors tend to spend more time in Paris than in Dublin.
+Usually, 2-5 days is a good amount of time for Dublin, and 3-7 days is enough time in Paris.

-In Dublin, many people enjoy the live music and food that this laid-back destination offers.
+In Dublin, many people enjoy the live music and food that this fun destination offers.
+Make sure you visit the old town while you're here.
 Lots of people come for the nightlife.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Paris is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 It's hard to know how much time to spend in Dublin.
 For many, it makes a great getaway for a weekend.
+Most visitors spend time around the old town while in the area.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

 Paris is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

 Dublin is a fun place to experience.
 In Dublin, many people enjoy the shopping and museums that this destination offers.
 Lots of people come for the nightlife.
+Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 It's hard to know how much time to spend in Paris.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the friendly destination of Dublin.
+You'll find museums and nightlife around the laid-back destination of Dublin.
+The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Lots of people come for the nightlife.
 One week is plenty of time to see everything, even with extra days to spare.

 Paris is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.